CheriseCodes/Algorithms/README.md

 # Algorithms
-Implementations of foundational algorithms in Computer Science
+Implementations of foundational algorithms and data structures in Computer Science

 ## Learning goals